 Even better?
 When you show your alumni peer-to-peer fundraisers that you appreciate their support, they’re more likely to feel positively about their alma mater and be keen to make a personal donation down the line when they can afford it.

-2. Establish Alumni team Crowdfunding For Your School
+2. Establish Alumni Team Peer-to-Peer Fundraising For Your School

-Another way to engage alumni on social media and boost your fundraising efforts is by setting up team crowdfunding pages.
+Another way to engage alumni on social media and boost your fundraising efforts is by setting up team-based peer-to-peer fundraising pages.

-Team crowdfunding is like peer-to-peer fundraising, but instead of setting up personal fundraising pages that raise money on behalf of your school, these pages are run by fundraising “teams.”
+Instead of only setting up personal fundraising pages that raise money on behalf of your school, these pages are run by fundraising “teams.”

-Let’s take a look at a few ways your school can engage with alumni through team crowdfunding on social media.
+Let’s take a look at a few ways your school can engage with alumni through team peer-to-peer fundraising on social media.

 One common way that universities leverage team crowdfunding online is by setting up different crowdfunding teams for various student associations.